 A good execution of a bad design will beat a bad execution of good design.
 FTC is all about how well you execute in both the mechanical aspect and the driver aspect.
+If your goal is winning, then how mechanically beautiful your robot is doesn't matter.
+Your goal is less of impressing the judges but performing the best you possibly can on the field.
 It is very possible to take a bad design, execute it well, and still be competitive at a high level.
 Even though not many teams are able to do so, it still goes to show that the method of implementation is very important.
-When brainstorming designs, try not to get hung up on small details.
+When brainstorming designs, try not to get hung up on small details if possible.
 It is important to discuss different designs and debate the pros & cons, but after a design has been picked, stay with it unless there are major flaws that were originally overlooked.
 Changing designs will throw away the time spent on the original design, when teams could have kept improving it or practiced more.
 It is possible to rebuild your robot mid-season, and many top teams have done so to great success.
 However, this is not recommended for rookie and new teams due to the general lack of experience.
-Focus on how you can implement your design to be as effective, efficient, and refined as possible, instead of "what if I did this?"
+Realistically, expect to spend 50-100+ hours to rebuild a robot from the ground up.
+Focus on how you can iterate your current design to be as effective, efficient, and refined as possible.